lafriedel/100-days-of-code/log.md

 **Today's Progress**: I finished up my Feynman writing prompts for Javascript and pushed it to GitHub.
 Then I helped out on a Squarespace website by integrating some custom HTML and CSS.

 **Thoughts**: I enjoyed playing around with Squarespace a bit.
 I know I will be eventually building websites from scratch, but I think it's important to know in case I ever design or manage any websites with it.

+### R1D83: 4/9/18

+**Today's Progress**: Today I watched Lambda School's second Javascript class.
+We covered comparison operators, truthy/falsy, the difference between undefined and null, control flow, and logical operators.

+**Thoughts**: Whew!
+What a great review.
+It's a review but really a more comprehensive (for me) return to some of the fundamentals I missed.
+I now have a better understanding of truthy vs. falsy, as well as undefined vs. null.

+### R1D84: 4/10/18

+**Today's Progress**: I watched Lambda School's Precourse day 6.
+We learned about Javascript arrays, for loops, and a few array methods.
+I also learned about the 'arguments' keyword.

+**Thoughts**: Even though some of this stuff is a review, it feels really good when something I didn't know about becomes part of the lesson!
+I love knowing about the 'arguments' keyword.

+### R1D85: 4/11/18

+**Today's Progress**: Today I listened in Lambda School's Precourse day 7.
+We learned about objects and for...in loops.

+**Thoughts**: I hadn't ever known about for...in loops.
+They're pretty cool!
+Also, learning about creating new methods in objects was kind of mindblowing.

+### R1D86: 4/12/18

+**Today's Progress**: I started working on the homework for this week's Lambda School Precourse lessons.
+It involved writing more functions and running them through npm tests.
+I then listened in on this week's last lesson.
+We learned about creating classes, the 'this' keyword, and the prototype.

+**Thoughts**: So interesting!
+I feel like I'm learning more about Javascript in these past few days than I have in the whole time I've been doing #100DaysOfCode.